Confidence-Okoghenun/Responsive-Blog/README.md

 # Responsive-Blog

-A simple responsive blog page to teach the basic **principles of responsive design**
+A simple responsive blog page to teach the basic **principles of responsive design**.
+You can view a live demo [here](https://confidence-okoghenun.github.io/Responsive-Blog/)

 ## Responsive techniques learned